Japanese occupation of West Sumatra: Education

 During the Japanese occupation, the local education system underwent abrupt closure and subsequent reorganization, followed by a shift in language, routines, and pedagogy.
 Dutch-medium instruction was discontinued and replaced with Japanese; intensive short courses in Japanese language were organized locally and concluded with formal certificates.
 All existing government schools thus continued, and teachers who had returned to their villages during the early stages of the Japanese invasion were recalled to resume teaching.
 These schools were renamed using Japanese terminology.
 For instance, primary schools were renamed Kotō Kokumin Gakkō, secondary schools became Chū Gakkō, and teacher training schools were renamed Shihan Gakkō.
 Curricula were adjusted to align with Japanese objectives.
 Subjects deemed incompatible with Japanese interests were modified or removed.
 Dutch and English language studies were eliminated from the curriculum.
 The Dutch Meer Uitgebreid Lager Onderwijs (junior high school; MULO) system was not allowed to operate; its former students were transferred to teacher training schools instead.

 In addition to existing schools, the Japanese military government established specialized training institutions to quickly develop cadres for administrative and governmental roles.
 These included the Sumatera Gunsei Gakkō (Administrative School) and Sumatera Jōkyū Kanri Gakkō (Public Administration School) in Batu Sangkar, schools that recruited students from across Sumatra.
 Education policy and oversight during the Japanese occupation were entirely controlled by the Gunseikan, specifically through its Education and Teaching Division.
 This control extended to government, private, and religious schools, ensuring alignment with Japanese wartime priorities.
 Other new types of institutions were also established, including jogakkō (girls’ junior high schools) and joshi shihan gakkō (female teacher-training colleges) at Padang Panjang.
 Selection for new secondary institutions placed weight on intelligence testing, general knowledge, interviews, and unusually rigorous physical examinations on bodily fitness and discipline in addition to scholastic aptitude.
 The schools were staffed by a mixture of Indonesian and Japanese teachers and headed by an Indonesian principal with a Japanese deputy.
 The Hoofdschoolopziener (chief school inspector) from the Dutch colonial administration was appointed as the deputy head of education at the office of the shūchōkan.
 This office also included three inspectors: one overseeing Islamic religious schools, one of Chinese descent managing Chinese schools, and another supervising 20 school inspectors assigned to various regions.

-First hand account by Yohanna Jonhs recounts a daily life that followed a quasi-military timetable: reveille at 05:30; a flag-raising ceremony with the singing of "Kimigayo"; facing the rising sun with a memorized recitation of an act of dedication to the Emperor (Tenno Heika) and the deep bow (saikeirei); calisthenics (taisō); formal morning classes; and supervised afternoon study or excursions.
-Evenings combined formal Indonesian dress, table etiquette retained from pre-war Dutch practice, private study, and strict "lights out" at 22:00.